Language

 Compared to chain drives, belts require less lubrication and generate less noise, reducing maintenance labor in continuous-duty environments.

-Always specify the belt load rating, temperature resistance, and compatibility with your existing pulley geometry. eINDUSTRIFY's catalog includes industrial belts rated for the demanding thermal and mechanical environments typical of gas turbine and steam turbine facilities.
+Always specify the belt load rating, temperature resistance, and compatibility with your existing pulley geometry.
+Browse the range for industrial belts rated for gas turbine and steam turbine environments.

 Chains: High-Torque Power Transmission for Heavy-Duty Applications

 Where belts reach their limits under extreme torque or heavy cyclic loading, roller chains and engineering-class chains take over.
-Chains provide positive, slip-free power transmission, and a non-negotiable requirement in applications where synchronization and reliability are paramount.
+Chains provide positive, slip-free power transmission, a non-negotiable requirement where synchronization and reliability are paramount.
+Roller chain dimensions are standardized under ANSI/ASME B29.1.

 Driving large rotating assemblies: